GorokhovSemyon/TextClassification/README.md

 ## QASystem_Ru

-This notebook is devoted to creating simple question-answer system.
+This notebook is devoted to creating simple RAG question-answer system.